evmin/camel-kubernetes-demo/readme.md

 The other interesting point is that these entries would be logged as INFO.
 Google Kubernetes logging agent - FluentD - does not know how to parse them to get the severity right.
 There is a number of different formats out there, so one size fits all automatic solution is indeed a hard problem.

 However the application CAN provide the output in the format that FluentD can understand.
-The format is defined in  `logback.xml` - a JSON string where the field names configured as FluentD parser requires.
-And thanks to the [Elastic.co](https://www.elastic.co/products/logstash) team there is also an awesome Logstash component that encolses a multilne stack trace into a single entry!
+The format is defined in  `logback.xml` - a JSON string where the field names configured to be recognised by FluentD parser.
+And thanks to the [Elastic.co](https://www.elastic.co/products/logstash) team there is also an awesome Logstash component that encloses a multiline stack trace into a single entry!

 ```xml
 <!-- To be able to manage the log levels through Hawtio console -->